Xhuk/ContinuityBridge.poc/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend features a React application with a dashboard for KPIs, charts, and queue depth monitoring, an events history table, queue management, and dedicated pages for managing data sources and interfaces.
-A comprehensive sidebar provides navigation to all key areas.
+A comprehensive sidebar provides navigation to all key areas. **Phase 2.3 added a visual Flow Builder** - a React Flow-based canvas where users can drag-and-drop nodes to create transformation flows, configure them via dialogs, connect them visually, and save/load/execute flows through REST API integration.

 ### Technical Implementations
 - **Flow Orchestrator**: A core service for executing node graphs, tracking per-node execution, and supporting conditional routing.
 It includes production-safe executors for manual triggers, interface operations, XML parsing, JSON building, and object mapping.
 Disabled executors (conditional, custom_javascript) are security hardened to prevent RCE attacks. **Now integrated with Pipeline for end-to-end flow execution.**